Jinichiro Kozuma: LIV Golf graduate enjoying the big stage

 “So let’s keep on the hard road and let us both grab our second and third victories soon.”

-For Jinichiro, that next win arrived in the 2021 Kyusyu Open at Saga Classic Golf Club but the tournament is no longer a part of the Japan Golf Tour.
+For Jinichiro, that next win arrived in the 2021 Kyusyu Open at Saga Classic Golf Club.

-His second official JGT win came in April 2022 at the Token Homemate Cup, where he led from the second round but needed a playoff on the 18th hole to pip nearest challenger Yuto Katsuragawa.
+His second official JGT win came in April 2022 at the Token Homemate Cup, where he led from the second round but needed a playoff on the 18th hole to beat his nearest challenger Yuto Katsuragawa.

-That propelled him to 94th in the official world golf ranking, his career best in the OWGR.
+That propelled him to 94th in the Official World Golf Ranking, a career best.

-Kozuma featured in the LIV London launch event in June, gaining a creditable 16th place and later in the month took 6th in Portland, before making his final appearance in Bedminster, finishing 28th .
+Kozuma featured in the LIV London launch event in June, finishing in 16th place and later in the month took 6th in Portland, before making his final appearance in Bedminster, finishing 28th.

 The next big step in the Japanese pro golfer’s career came courtesy of the LIV Golf Promotions event in December 2023 in the United Arab Emirates, from which he emerged with a golden ticket for the LIV Golf League in 2024.